AmigaPorts/SDL/docs/README-amigaos4.md

 Unsupported subsystems include Haptic and Power.
 There is no Vulkan backend for AmigaOS either.

-OpenGL renderer doesn't support render targets and blend modes "ADD" or "MOD".
+OpenGL renderer doesn't exist anymore.
 This is due to missing features in MiniGL.

 Compositing renderer doesn't support color modulation for triangle geometry.
 Use "software" or "opengles2" driver if you need it.